-There has been significant innovation and technological improvement in LED lighting recently to create a bright environment for your driver to work inside the trailer.
+There has been significant innovation and technological improvement in trailer interior and exterior lighting.
+Including LED lighting to create a bright environment for your driver to work inside the trailer.

 Automatic Timers and Passive Infrared Sensors.